digitallawyer/openlegaldictionary/_definitions/terminable-property.md

 title: Terminable Property
 permalink: "/definitions/terminable-property.html"
-body: Thls name is sometimes given to property of such a nature that Its duration is not perpetual or indefinite, but ls llmited or llable to terminate upon tlie happening of an event or the expiration of a fixed term; e. g., a leasehold, a life-annuity, etc
+body: Thls name is sometimes given to property of such a nature that Its duration is not perpetual or indefinite, but is llmited or llable to terminate upon tlie happening of an event or the expiration of a fixed term; e. g., a leasehold, a life-annuity, etc
 published_at: '2018-07-07'